modyo/modyo-docs/docs/en/platform/core/integration.md

 # Integrations

-One of the features of Modyo to facilitate the interaction of other user systems with Modyo is the integration with different authentication services.
+One of the features Modyo has to facilitate the interaction between other user systems and Modyo is the integration with different authentication services.

-Currently the platform is compatible with:
+The platform is currently compatible with:

 - Facebook
 - Google